0xTony/DNS-Ad-Blocker/README.md

 to send requests, URL blocking grep string, etc.

 dnsproxy.py requires the installation of the dnslib python package.
-This can be installed by running: sudo pip install dnslib
+This can be installed by running:
+sudo pip install dnslib
 If you do not have pip installed, there are multiple resources available by search.

-Steps to Run
+Steps to Run:
 1. Edit the sources file as needed.  (instructions in the file itself)
 2. run createblcoklist.py via the following command
 python createblocklist.py